Aochong-Li/aochong-li.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a first-year Computer Science Ph.D. student at Cornell University.
-I work on Natural Langauge Processing and Machine Learning.
-I received my undergraduate degree from Columbia University, where I became interested in NLP and I was fortunate to be advised by <a href="https://www.cs.columbia.edu/~zhouyu/" style="text-decoration:none">Zhou Yu</a> and <a href="https://www.cs.columbia.edu/~smara/" style="text-decoration:none">Smaranda Muresan</a>.
-Before Cornell, I worked as a quant researcher in Global Stock Selection team at <a href="https://www.aqr.com/" style="text-decoration:none">AQR Capital Management</a> for a year.
-For more details, please see my <a href="/files/Aochong_Li_CV.pdf" style="text-decoration:none">CV</a>.
+I research AI and large langauge models (LLMs) as a Computer Science PhD student at <a href="https://www.cornell.edu/" style="text-decoration:none">Cornell</a> .
+I received my Bachelor's from <a href="https://www.columbia.edu/" style="text-decoration:none">Columbia University</a>, where I was fortunate to be advised by <a href="https://www.cs.columbia.edu/~zhouyu/" style="text-decoration:none">Zhou Yu</a> and <a href="https://www.cs.columbia.edu/~smara/" style="text-decoration:none">Smaranda Muresan</a>.
+For more details, please see my <a href="/files/Aochong_Li_Resume.pdf" style="text-decoration:none">resume</a>.

+If you want to collaborate with me on research, please reach out to me via <a href="al2644@cornell.edu" style="text-decoration:none"> email</a>

 News
 ------
+* **March 2025** Check out my first paper at Cornell: <a href="/files/Knowledge_Conflicts_in_Language_Models__Continual_Learning_preprint.pdf" style="text-decoration:none">Benchmarking and Improving Conflicting New Knowledge Acquisition during Continued Pre-training</a><br>

-* **Aug 2024** I recently joined Cornell NLP group.
+* **Aug 2024** I joined Cornell NLP group.
 Excited to collaborate with different professors on interesting topics!

 Publications